Château de Bois-Briand: 19th century - Bois-Briand and USA

-As a pirat, Felix Cossin was famous for the capture, in 1792, (by his captains) of the Dutch brig « Dolphin » with « Les deux-Frères ».
-The boat was under the commandment of « Mylord Courtequeue » (= "Mylord short tail », a nickname he won because of his hair/catogan).
+As a pirate, Felix Cossin was famous for the capture, in 1792, (by his captains) of the Dutch brig « Dolphin » with « Les deux-Frères ».
+The boat was under the command of « Mylord Courtequeue » (= "Mylord short tail », a nickname he won because of his hair/poney tail).
 The same « Mylord » captured, in 1793, the British brig Caractacus, the British 3-masts « La Charlotte », the US brig « Junon », the huge British vessel « La Henriette that was staffed with 623 sailors.

 « Mylord Courtequeue » was adopted as his son by Felix Cossin de Chourses.